 Ready-made first-aid kit.

-Hopefully you’ll be able to get everything you need before your local grocery store shelves look like like ones in the picture above.
+Hopefully, you’ll be able to get everything you need before your local grocery store shelves look like ones in the picture above.
 So there you have it.
-If I left out anything important, let me know in the comments section below.